Gatecoders/interviewer.ai/README.md

 - Structured Data Parsing: Parses unstructured text from the resume and JD into a structured JSON format, identifying key information like contact details, skills, work experience, and required qualifications.
 - Skill Matching: Compares the skills listed in the resume against the required skills in the job description.
 - Similarity Score: Calculates and displays a similarity score, providing a quantitative measure of how well the resume matches the job description.
+- Interview: AI will act as an interviewer and will take interview of the candidate.
 - CORS Support: Includes Cross-Origin Resource Sharing (CORS) headers to allow the frontend to communicate with the backend API from a different origin.

 ---